kendraio/kendraio-app/docs/workflow/implementation.rst

 |step5|

-When building flows, we need to be aware of this change detection behaviour.
+When building Flows, we need to be aware of this change detection behaviour.
 If any of our blocks, mapping blocks in particular, emit a result that is unchanged from a previous run, processing will stop.